Toxic and poisonous plants: To learn them is to leave them!

 Plant families can be usefully, if roughly, categorised as to their general edibility, medicinal value, and toxicity.
 Some families are edible and medicinal, others medicinal and toxic, whilst some are downright toxic.

-Commonly found families and their toxic and poisnous plants.
+Commonly found plant families; their toxic and poisonous plants.

 The dock family.